frani/express-power-up/README.md

-# ExpressJs 4 Snippets for VS Code
+# ExpressJs 4 Snippets Update for VS Code

 This extension for Visual Studio Code adds snippets for ExpressJs v4.x for JavaScript.
 - 70 snippets